 Background I’d seen a number of skin on frame kayaks for years and they had always been under the category of “Why?”.
 Unlike most kayaks you can’t find a local dealer and take it out for a spin.
 A friend had mentioned Cape Falcon Kayaks but the idea of spending time and money building one and then saying “Nah, don’t like it”, or worse, building one that would only paddle in left hand circles while slowly sinking had little appeal.
-I finally tried a F1 in heavy water where I’d been struggling with my glass kayak and the difference gave me the answer to “Why?”.
+I finally borrowed a F1 for a heavy water rescue practice where I’d been struggling with my glass kayak and the difference gave me the answer to “Why?”.

 My purpose for this blog is to keep track of what went unexpectedly well or unexpectedly bad.
 Brian has done an incredible job of saying what things should be so I’m not going to spend a lot of time duplicating what he has already done.